charlesrogers/product_management/quantitative_research/survey_creation.md

 + Review with partners
 + Update survey
 ### Code survey in survey instrument:
++  In order to facilitate cross-survey comparison, use a "Standard Question Bank": [A database of standard questions and responses](https://github.com/charlesrogers/product_research/blob/master/quantitative_research/survey_question_bank.md) that are uniform for all demo/firmo questions and for likert/multiple-choice answers.
+This means you'll have the same income and age ranges and can compare results from different surveys.
 Depending on the length and skip-logic, the survey should take anywhere from 2-4 (uninterrupted) hours to code
 + Survey Organizaion
   + Add a introduction on the first page of survey